Treating Powdery Mildew on Zinnias

 Is Powdery Mildew Harmful?

-Powdery mildew may seem like a mere cosmetic nuisance, but its effects can extend beyond the surface of plant leaves, ultimately impacting their health and vitality.
+Powdery mildew may seem like a mere cosmetic nuisance, but its effects can extend beyond the surface of plant leaves, ultimately impacting their health and vitality if you notice it early on.
 Here’s how powdery mildew can harm plants:

 So, while powdery mildew may not directly kill plants, it can significantly hurt their growth, weaken their immune defenses, and diminish their overall health and productivity.